Cosmetics & Packaging Quality Control with AI

 Scortex team

-In the luxury and premium segments, a micro-defect can be enough to damage a brand’s image.
-Barely visible scratches, embedded dust, misleading reflections on varnished or metallized surfaces… Cosmetic and packaging quality control has become a high-precision discipline.
+In the world of luxury and premium products, a micro-defect can be enough to damage a brand's image.
+Barely visible scratches, embedded dust, misleading reflections on varnished or metallic surfaces...
+Cosmetic and packaging quality control has become an exercise in high precision.

-On production lines, however, reality is complex: high throughput, material variability, frequent format changes, fine decorations, glossy or translucent parts.
-Human visual inspection remains essential, but it quickly reaches its limits when faced with repetition and the subtlety of certain defects.
+However, on the production lines, the reality is complex: speed, material variability, frequent changes in formats, fine decorations, shiny or translucent parts.
+Human visual inspection remains essential, but it quickly reaches its limits when faced with the repetitiveness and subtlety of certain defects.

-Since 2016, Scortex has supported manufacturers through this transformation.
-Over the past ten years, the company has specialized in automating visual appearance inspection using artificial intelligence, with a strong focus on industrial robustness and measurable performance.
+Since 2016, Scortex has been supporting manufacturers in this transformation.
+In ten years, the company has specialized in the automation of appearance inspection using artificial intelligence, with an approach centered on industrial robustness and measurable performance.

-Components in these sectors often combine several challenges:
+Parts from these sectors often combine several difficulties:

 • Sensitivity to dust and handling marks